lanl/CLAMR/README.md

 Two executables are currently built

+clamr_gpuonly: Calls the GPU versions of each call.
+Option to check the results against the cpu calls

-clamr_gpuonly: Calls the GPU and CPU versions of each call and checks the results against each other
+clamr_gpucheck: Calls the GPU and CPU versions of each call and checks the results against each other

 clamr_checkall: Calls the GPU, CPU, MPI and GPU/MPI versions of each call and checks